 Being given the opportunity to shine – in strength-based goals, on stage in assembly and in the school newsletter.

-Class group situations where children with advanced abilities may be grouped together.
+Class group situations where children with advanced abilities may be grouped together for a period of time

 Being in a class where some advanced ability children have been clustered (Senior and Middle teams).

-Being involved in clubs such as Writer’s club, Construction club, Science club, Artists Alive and Robotics club.
+Being involved in clubs such as Construction club, Science club, Artists Alive and Robotics club.

 Being involved in sports teams such as Futsal, Netball, Rippa Rugby and Athletics.